adtzlr/felupe/docs/howto/mixed.rst

     job = fem.CharacteristicCurve(steps=[step], boundary=boundaries["move"])
     job.evaluate(filename="result.xdmf")

 The deformed cube is finally visualized by a XDMF output file with the help of Paraview.
+The cell-based means of the maximum principal values of the logarithmic strain tensor are shown.

 .. image:: images/threefield_cube.png
    :width: 600px